 After paying our respects, we focused on the geology of the area, and general disposition of the old mine itself, while considering their old operations in the context of regional geology and future reinvigoration of the area.

 There are plenty of older workings on each side of the road heading north out of Tonopah, toward the next "major" stop at Hawthorne, our final stop before pushing the last 2.5 hours to Reno.
-A half-hour south of Hawthorne, another group of colorful rocks is visible to the left (east; Photo 48), in the vicinity of Luning.
+A half-hour south of Hawthorne, another group of colorful rocks is visible to the right (east; Photo 48), in the vicinity of Luning.
 These are part of a large altered system of rocks, with a few relatively small mines scattered throughout.
 One of these is relatively new, and is reportedly being permitted for operation.
 As with the other photos, the colorful nature of these rocks is an obvious visual anomaly associated with volcanic activity.
 I love the content of this photo, contrasting pre-1980 equipment partly rusting in the foreground, with modern mines in the distance, and a huge array of solar panels being assembled in the middle!

 We scouted the area for possible access, but the property is well fenced and well marked as "private property."
 As professional Exploration Geologists with full understanding of our various "rights" regarding private ground (i.e. owned by a person or group who can tell you to vacate, "or else") vs. public ground (i.e. vast expanses of Western lands that still belong to the Citizens of the United States), plus things in-between, we fully understood the implications and stayed just outside the private fences.
 But, this wouldn't prevent us from "remote-sensing" with our eyes, and making notes of rocks along the roadway that were eroded directly from the outcrops just on the other side of the fence.
 First, two photographs of a cemetery on the edges of the mine dating to "circa 1870."
 I've encountered numerous similar burial sites in more remote parts of Nevada and California, and am struck every time by the size of the graves, as they are so small, commonly not measuring more than 4 feet in length (Photos 26 and 27).